TaylorDarneille/SEI713/python/python-catcollector/02-models-migrations.md

 # remove the cat class and list at the bottom...
 ```

-Reload your page and you should see a single Cat displayed from your database!
+Reload your page and you should see a new cats displayed from your database!
 You're a wizard, Harry!

 ![](https://media.giphy.com/media/IN8gg3Gci335S/giphy.gif)